 One of the best things about c/o pop is that it takes place all over the city, so you get the chance to explore Cologne and discover a range of weird and wonderful locations.
 From the unexpected to the unbelievable, here’s our pick of Cologne’s best venues:

 1. Gloria Theater

-This former cinema is an homage to the 1950s with its stylized neon signage, old-fashioned ticket kiosk and red velvet décor.
-A complete renovation in 2000 saw The Gloria turned into a multi-purpose events venue, however, in the seventies it was known for showing adult films.
-This venue has shows running from Thursday night to Saturday night.
-Don’t miss the beautifully heartbreaking timbre of Irish singer James Vincent McMorrow..
+This former cinema pays homage to the 1950s with its stylized neon signage, old-fashioned ticket kiosk and red velvet décor.
+A complete renovation in 2000 saw The Gloria turned into a multi-purpose event venue, however, in the seventies it was known for showing adult films.
+This venue has shows running from Thursday night to Saturday night so you can pick and choose from the kind of genre you're interested in.

 2. Odonien Biergarten

 Situated on the banks of the Rhine River, not far from the Radisson Blu Hotel, the Tanzbrunnen is a leisure park in Cologne covering approximately 30,000 square meters.
 With both an indoor theater and a large open-air stage as well as its distinctive star-shaped covered roof, it’s an exciting and atmospheric place to watch live music.
 The panoramic views of the Rhine River and Cologne’s magnificent cathedral only add to the magic.
-Syrian musician Omar Souleyman and German electronic group Moderat kick-off the festival at the Tanzbrunnen on Wednesday evening (16th).
+Previous festivals saw Syrian musician Omar Souleyman and German electronic group Moderat kick-off the festival at the Tanzbrunnen.

 5. Club Z im Zimmermanns